-I want to welcome you to the website for the School of Education and Professional Studies (SOEPS).
-There are many exciting and rewarding careers to pursue in the SOEPS.
-I invite you to go to the website for each of the three departments (Education; Health, Physical Education, Recreation and Sports; and Nursing Education) for additional detailed information.
-Each department reflects the mission of the University as we prepare our students with the academic rigor to be critical thinkers and problem solvers with the technical skills to enter the world of career opportunities.
-We also embrace the vision of Shepherd University, and our faculty value the liberal arts which help prepare students to be future leaders who will make a difference in this world.
+Welcome to the website for the College of Education and Professional Studies.
+There are many exciting and rewarding careers to pursue in the college; visit the website for each of the three departments (Education; Health, Physical Education, Recreation and Sports; and Nursing Education) for additional detailed information.
+Each department reflects the mission of the University to prepare our students with the academic rigor to be critical thinkers and problem solvers with the technical skills to enter the world of career opportunities.
+The college also embraces the vision of Shepherd University, and our faculty value the liberal arts which help prepare students to be future leaders who will make a difference in this world.

 The faculty and staff provide endless opportunities for the students because they are committed to helping them be prepared for a successful and exiting career.
-I welcome you to explore the websites and discover the many possibilities in the School of Education and Professional Studies.
-Thank you again for exploring our websites.
-I wish you the best of success.
+Please explore the websites and discover the many possibilities in the College of Education and Professional Studies.